charlyknz/MicrocosmExp22/README.md

 ### 04_NBE_HectorLoreau_NetBiodivEffect.R: calculation of the net biodiversity effect on ecosystem functioning after Loreau and Hector (2001).

-### 03_NBE_Statistics_Contrasts.R: Statistics introduced to analyse the influence of temperature and species composition on the NBES as well as the net biodiversity effect on functioning.
+### 05_NBE_Statistics_Contrasts.R: Statistics introduced to analyse the influence of temperature and species composition on the NBES as well as the net biodiversity effect on functioning.

+### 06_NBES_slopes: calculates influence of single species on NBES.

-## Files:
+## Data
-### AllRawData_InclBV.csv: Created file containing merged raw data including calculated cell Volume from Biovolume of species.

-no: unique ID of N x temp combination

-speciesID: species-specific information

- combination: species combinations, see MS for abbreviations

- temp: temperature treatment, i.e. fluctuation, increase, increase and fluctuation

-  rep: replicate no

-  sampling: sampling number - 1,3,6,9,12,15.
-We sampled every 4th day.

-### NBES.csv:  Data on Net Biodiversity effect on stability

-combination: species combinations, see MS for abbreviations

-rep: replicate number (1-3)

-NBE: Net biodiversity effect

-AUC.RR_exp: expected Stability

-AUC.RR_obs: observed Stability

-N: Species richness level (ranging from 2-5)

-temp: temperature treatment, i.e. fluctuation, increase, increase and fluctuation

-### NBEonFunctioning.csv: Data on Net Biodiversity effect on functioning

-combination: species combinations, see MS for abbreviations.

-rep: replicate number (1-3)

-NetEffect: Net biodiversity effect on functioning

-N: Species richness level (ranging from 2-5)

-temp: temperature treatment, i.e. control, fluctuation, increase, increase and fluctuation
+### rawdata can be obtained from Figshare https://figshare.com/articles/journal_contribution/Github_files/25568490/3